Poinsettia is Christmas. Or at least that's true for the majority of people who purchase this easy care and beautiful seasonal houseplant.

-Poinsettia is Christmas, or at least for the majority of people who purchase this seasonal easy and beautiful houseplant.
-There are three main reasons why this is the case, the first of which is nice and simple to explain - the red and green of the plant are perfect traditional Christmas colours so suit multiple colour schemes at this time of year.
+There are three main reasons for the Christmas association, the first of which is nice and simple to explain - the red and green of the plant are perfect traditional Christmas colours so complement the festive colour schemes at this time of year.

 But why would anyone want to keep them indoors in the first place?
-On top of their horticultural skills the Ecke family were astute sales people and advertisers, in the second half of the 20th century they sent hundreds and hundreds of free plants to TV studios in the run up to the Christmas festive season.
-This created demand and encouraged the idea to anyone watching the TV show that the Poinsettia was a Winter Christmas flowering houseplant.
-Naturally, it's really not , but today almost everyone thinks it is.
+On top of their horticultural skills, the Ecke family were astute sales people and advertisers.
+In the second half of the 20th century they sent hundreds and hundreds of free plants to TV studios in the run up to the Christmas festive season.

-Vivid reds and strongly contrasting dark green leaves are the most popular leaf colours you will come across, but if you search a bit harder you can find other named varieties of Poinsettia such as "Premium Apricot", "Cinnamon Star" and "Ice Punch".
+Vivid reds and strongly contrasting dark green leaves are the most popular leaf colours you'll come across.
+But if you search a bit harder you can find other named varieties of Poinsettia such as "Premium Apricot", "Cinnamon Star" and "Ice Punch".
 Creams, light orange and pinks are becoming more common so you may have a lot to choose from.

 One of the top ways to kill a Poinsettia is by over doing the watering